GenomicsAotearoa/hts_workshop_mpi/level1/13_shell_manipulation.md

 # Manipulating files in the shell

 * Teaching: 30 minutes
-* Exercises: 15 minutes
+* Exercises: 30 minutes

 #### Objectives

-* View and search within files for basic pieces of text.
+* View the contents of basic text files.
-* Copy, move, and rename filesm and create/remove directories.
+* Copy, move, and rename files and create/remove directories.
 * Make a file read only.
 * Use the `history` command to view and repeat recently used commands.